Brother misses out on winning Lotto ticket to his sister

 “When I scanned my ticket on the app, it said I’d won a major prize, which I figured was something like $500.
 That would be pretty major.”

-To be sure, she checked the draw numbers against her ticket and found a line with all her numbers.
+When checking her ticket, she found a line with all her numbers.

-“Oh my gosh,” she thought, before calling her brother who told her one of the winning tickets $333,333 tickets was sold in Whangamatā.
+“Oh my gosh,” she thought, later revealing the news to her brother.

 She recalled screaming: “That’s my ticket.”